DCC-EX/dcc-ex.github.io/docs/begin/what-to-know.rst

 Comparing the |EX-CS| to commercial Command Stations can require a bit of reading, but hopefully we can condense that knowledge into on web page.

-See :doc:`/begin/comparison` for a discussion of the pros and cons of |EX-CS| vs the commercial products.
+See :doc:`/begin/comparison` for a discussion of the differences between |EX-CS| vs the commercial products.